 High sand dunes that roll down changing from the red soil to light orange, to eventually fade into pure white sand as it reaches the turquoise Indian Ocean.

-The beach is wide and sweeping.
+The view of Cable Beach in Broome, Western Australia is wide and sweeping.
 Wide enough that on low tide Australia’s only beach polo event is held on the flat sands here.

 Around to the south, you can vaguely make out the red cliffs of Gantheaume Point, a beautiful spot to walk where even the dinosaurs have walked.
 Yep, there’s footprints to prove it.

 To the north, camels slowly saunter along the hard sand in front of the setting sun lighting the sky red and pink.